-If the engine does not start after five to 10 seconds, especially in very cold weather (below $-18^{\circ}C$ or $0^{\circ}F$), it could be flooded with too much gasoline.
+If the engine does not start after five to 10 seconds, especially in very cold weather (below -18°C or 0°F), it could be flooded with too much gasoline.
 Try pushing the accelerator pedal all the way to the floor while cranking for up to 15 seconds maximum.
 Wait at least 15 seconds between each try, to allow the cranking motor to cool down.
 When the engine starts, let go of the accelerator.
 If the vehicle starts briefly but then stops again, repeat these steps.
 This clears the extra gasoline from the engine.

 Notice: Cranking the engine for long periods of time, by pressing the START button immediately after cranking has ended, can overheat and damage the cranking motor, and drain the battery.
 Wait at least 15 seconds between each try, to allow the cranking motor to cool down.

 The vehicle has a Computer-Controlled Cranking System.
 This feature assists in starting the engine and protects components.
 Once cranking has been initiated, the engine continues cranking for a few seconds or until the vehicle starts.
 If the engine does not start, cranking automatically stops after 15 seconds to prevent cranking motor damage.
 To prevent gear damage, this system also prevents cranking if the engine is already running.

-Notice: The engine is designed to work with the electronics in the vehicle.
-If electrical parts or accessories are added, you could change the way the engine operates.
-Before adding electrical equipment, check with your dealer.
-If you do not, the engine might not perform properly.
+Notice: If you add electrical parts or accessories, you could change the way the engine operates.
 Any resulting damage would not be covered by the vehicle warranty.
+See Add-On Electrical Equipment on page 9-50.